cisagov/prescup-challenges/pc4/team/round2-i-cant-believe-its-not-honey/README.md

 Parts of this challenge will rely heavily on scripting to make the tasks easier and quicker.

 The questions will guide your analysis and provide further hints as to what to look for.

+## Submission Format
+The offline version of this challenge uses the answers provided with the questions below.

 ## Challenge Questions